Asset Publisher

 Efficacy

-The efficacy of VEOZAH for the treatment of moderate to severe VMS due to menopause was evaluated in the first 12-week, randomized, placebo-controlled, double-blind portion of each of the two phase 3 clinical trials.
-Patients on placebo at 12-weeks were re-randomized to VEOZAH for a 40-week extension to evaluate safety for up to 52 weeks.
-A total of 522 patients in Trial 1 (NCT04003155) and 500 patients in Trial 2 (NCT04003142) who had a minimum average of 7 moderate to severe VMS per day were randomized to one of two doses of fezolinetant or placebo.
+The efficacy of Veozah for the treatment of moderate to severe VMS due to menopause was evaluated in the first 12-week, randomized, placebo-controlled, double-blind portion of each of the two phase 3 clinical trials.
+Women on placebo at 12-weeks were re-randomized to Veozah for a 40-week extension to evaluate safety for up to 52 weeks.
+A total of 522 women in Trial 1 (NCT04003155) and 500 women in Trial 2 (NCT04003142) who had a minimum average of 7 moderate to severe VMS per day were randomized to one of two doses of fezolinetant or placebo.
 The co-primary efficacy endpoints for both trials were the mean change from baseline in moderate to severe VMS frequency and severity to Weeks 4 and 12.
-Data from each trial showed statistically significant reduction from baseline in the frequency of moderate to severe VMS for VEOZAH 45 mg compared to placebo at Weeks 4 and 12.
-Both trials also demonstrated a statistically significant reduction from baseline in the severity of moderate to VMS at Weeks 4 and 12 for VEOZAH 45 mg compared to placebo.(1)
+Data from each trial showed statistically significant reduction from baseline in the frequency of moderate to severe VMS for Veozah 45 mg compared to placebo at Weeks 4 and 12.
+Both trials also demonstrated a statistically significant reduction from baseline in the severity of moderate to VMS at Weeks 4 and 12 for Veozah 45 mg compared to placebo.(1)

 Safety